pytorch/audio/README.md

 **Note** Starting `0.10`, torchaudio has CPU-only and CUDA-enabled binary distributions, each of which requires a matching PyTorch version.

 **Note** <ins>LTS versions are distributed through a different channel than the other versioned releases.
-Please refer to the above page for the detail.</ins>
+Please refer to the above page for details.</ins>

 ### From Source